-SI no Points Discussed 1 Currently, the Division is consisting of one officer Shri A K Lokhande ( Joint Director) and one stenographer as another officer has been resigned.
-Hence, manpower is required (requirement of fresh recruitment) Furthermore, IES officers are provided training on relevant topics, however, team members will require training.
-As per the joint director, an idle team will have a few scientific officers and administrative officers apart from head of the department (Director/Joint director) who is usually an officer from Indian Economic Services.
-2 Requirement for Joint Director/ Director: a.
-Noting & Drafting

-- b.
-Responding to RTI related queries
+Sl no Points Discussed 1 stenog of fres l Furthe tly, the Division is consisting of one officer Shri A K Lokhande (Joint Director) and one rapher as another officer has been resigned.
+Hence, manpower is required (requirement h recruitment) rmore, IES officers are provided training on relevant topics, however, team members will e training.
+As per the joint the joint director, an idle team will have a few scientific officers and administrative officers rom head of the department (Director/Joint director) who is usually an officer from Indian 2 a. b. c. d. ement for Joint Director/ Director: Noting & Drafting Responding to RTI related queries E-office E-HRMS Fundamental of Data management & data analysis Brief understanding of major schemes of MeitY (As the division is concerned with preparing reports, collecting data on progress of the scheme and furnishing the same in dedicated forums, a basic understanding of major schemes, objectives of the schemes, success criteria and scheme evaluation methods(Available in ISTM) would be helpful for 1.
+2. 3.
+4. 5.
+6. 7. officers fic Staff & Administrative officers Noting & Drafting Draft for approval (DFA) E-office Advance Data analysis & Visualization Parliamentary questions RTI related queries Statistical analysis Scheme evaluation 3 Organi zational capacity building:

-- c.
-E-office

-- d.
-E-HRMS

-- e.
-Fundamental of Data management & data analysis

-- f.
-Brief understanding of major schemes of MeitY (As the division is concerned with preparing reports, collecting data on progress of the scheme and furnishing the same in dedicated forums, a basic understanding of major schemes, objectives of the schemes, success criteria and scheme evaluation methods(Available in ISTM) would be helpful for officers

-Scientific Staff & Administrative officers

-- 1. Noting & Drafting

-- 2. Draft for approval (DFA)

-- 3. E-office

-- 4. Advance Data analysis & Visualization

-- 5. Parliamentary questions

-- 6. RTI related queries

-- 7. Statistical analysis

-- 8. Scheme evaluation

-3 Organizational capacity building:

-Technology & Data:
+Technology & Data :

-- 3.1 - Data management practices - Digital orientation (Word, Excel, PPT) of officers - Requirements of MIS at scheme level to create a single source of truth for schemes which will be managed by respective owner of the scheme.
+3.1 Data management practices

+Digital orientation (Word, Excel, PPT) of officers

+• Requirements of MIS at scheme level to create a single source of truth for schemes which will be managed by respective owner of the scheme.

 Resource & Asset: Outdated software